-When you’re thinking about your next family trip consider Big Bear Lake.
-Big Bear Lake offers a variety of family-friendly activities.
-(The following list goes beyond those that you might already know about i.e. sledding, skiing, biking, and hiking).
+When you’re thinking about your next family trip consider visiting Big Bear Lake.
+Big Bear offers a variety of year-round family-friendly activities and they’ve got a list of super fun things to do that goes beyond those you might already know about, like sledding, skiing, biking, and hiking.

 Big Bear Lake Village

-If you’re shopping for gifts or souvenirs, then be sure to stop by Big Bear Lake Village.
-You’ll find a variety of shops (selling clothing, gifts, and more) as well as several restaurants (whether you’re looking for just a snack or a full meal, you’ll find several family-friendly choices).
+If you’re shopping for gifts or souvenirs be sure to stop by Big Bear Lake Village.
+You’ll find a variety of shops and over 120 vendors selling clothing, gifts, and more as well as several restaurants — you’ll find several family-friendly choices whether you’re looking for just a snack or a full meal.

 The Bowling Barn

 When you need some inside time, head to The Bowling Barn for a family-friendly game of bowling.
-You’ll find 16 lanes, an onsite snack bar, and the Alley Oops Sports Bar (which is a popular spot to enjoy refreshments and watch sporting games, while also enjoying a game of billiards and/or darts).
-Click here for a coupon good for a free third game of bowling.
+There you’ll find 16 lanes, an onsite snack bar, and the Alley Oops Sports Bar — a popular spot to enjoy refreshments and watch sporting games while also enjoying a game of billiards or darts.

 Rotary Pine Knot Park